ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-cpanel-exim.md

 # Configuring your server to use the IBM Cloud email delivery service: CentOS, cPanel, and Exim

-## Overview

-Use this infomation to configure your server to use {{site.data.keyword.cloud}} email service.
+Use this information to configure your server to use {{site.data.keyword.cloud}} email service.

 ## Preparation

 1. Confirm that you can send emails from the device before you add or update smart host settings.
 Fix any existing problems in the send/receive process before you proceed.
-2. Perform these steps to access the Exim Configuration Editor:
+2. Follow these steps to access the Exim Configuration Editor:
   * Access WHM using your unique credentials.
   * Navigate to **Service Configuration > Exim Configuration Editor**.
-  * Click the **Advanced Editor** button at the bottom of the screen to open the editor.
+  * Click **Advanced Editor** to open the editor.

 **Notes:**
 - Specific instructions for using the Advanced Editor are located on the **Exim Configuration Editor** screen.